 Note on "Abstentions" and "Broker Non-Votes."
-For purposes of determining the number of votes cast for Proposal 1, Proposal 2, Proposal 3 and Proposal 4, only shares voted "FOR" or "AGAINST" are counted.
-Abstentions and broker non-votes are not treated as votes cast on Proposal 1, Proposal 2, Proposal 3 and Proposal 3 and Proposal 4, although they are counted for purposes of determining whether a quorum is present at the Annual Meeting.
+For purposes of determining the number of votes cast for Proposal 1, Proposal 2, Proposal 3, Proposal 4, and Proposal 5, only shares voted "FOR" or "AGAINST" are counted.
+Abstentions and broker non-votes are treated as votes "AGAINST" Proposal 6 and are counted for purposes of determining whether a quorum is present at the Annual Meeting.
+Abstentions and broker non-votes are not treated as votes cast on Proposal 1, Proposal 2, Proposal 3, Proposal 4, or Proposal 5.